District Council of Mount Barker

 About the profile areas

-The 2016 Estimated Resident Population for City of Mandurah is 85,280, with a population density of persons per hectare.
+The 2016 Estimated Resident Population for District Council of Mount Barker is 33,810, with a population density of 0.57 persons per hectare.

 Location and boundaries

 The District Council of Mount Barker area is located between 20 and 45 kilometres south-east of Adelaide.
 The District Council of Mount Barker area is bounded by the Adelaide Hills and Mid Murray Council areas in the north, the Rural City of Murray Bridge in the east, the Alexandrina Council area in the south, and the City of Onkaparinga in the west.